tinyBigGAMES/NitroPascal/README.md

 NitroPascal serves two audiences.

 **If you write Pascal**, NitroPascal gives you a path from `.pas` source to a native binary without a legacy toolchain.
 Write standard Object Pascal, get a fast, small native executable.
-No Delphi license required to run compiled programs.
-No FPC install.
 Just the NitroPascal compiler and the bundled Zig backend.

 **If you build languages**, NitroPascal is the definitive answer to *"can Parse() handle a real language?"* Browse `src/NitroPascal.Lexer.pas`, `src/NitroPascal.Grammar.pas`, `src/NitroPascal.Semantics.pas`, and `src/NitroPascal.CodeGen.pas`.
 Every feature maps directly to Parse() API calls.
 There is no magic, no custom parser, no hand-rolled AST infrastructure.
 If NitroPascal can implement full Pascal on Parse(), your language can too.